Elbria/xformal-FoST-meta/meta-evaluation-files/README.md

 The extracted meta-evaluation files are created based on XFORMAL and GYAFC evaluation datasets.
 To obtain access to them, follow the instructions under [Obtaining XFORMAL](https://github.com/Elbria/xformal-FoST).

-A short description of their content is given below:
+A short description of the content of the meta-files used in our study is given below:

 | Name | Description |
 | --- | --- |